What is the difference between a DSLR camera and a point-and-shoot camera?

 2 answers

-by emmet_kautzer , 10 months ago
+by emmet_kautzer , a year ago

 @ashly.swift